sajalhalder/SPPMiner/README.md

  # Implementation

- We have implement this SPPMiner model in C/C++ and Java Code.
+ We have implement this SPPMiner model in C/C++ and Java programming language.